 Continuous relationship between fitness and mutation rate

-We simulated adaptation with SIM with a continuous relationship between fitness and mutation rate, based on the function used by Agrawal (2002) and later by Shaw & Baer (2011).
+We extended our model, and simulated adaptation with SIM with a continuous relationship between fitness and mutation rate, based on the function used by Agrawal (2002) and later by Shaw & Baer (2011).
 The results are summarized in section 3.4 and Figure 2B.
-In short, the adaptation rate with each continuous strategy is mainly determined by the ratio of the mutation rates of wildtypes and single mutatns.
-Therefore, the adaptation rate can be approximated by a SIM strategy with a threshold relationship that induces synchronizes the mutation rates of wildtypes and single mutants with those of the continuous relationship.

 Correction of q equations

 Following the remark of reviewer 2, we corrected the approximation of q the probability that a random offspring is a double mutant.
 This correction changed the approximation of the adaptation rate from 4NHμ2 to 4NHμ21-Us.
 We reproduced Figures 2, 4, S1.
 This correction doesn't affect our conclusions.